bovender/dora/README.md

 ### YAML snippet for docker-compose

-To use this with [docker-compose][], clone the repository, then add the following snippet to your `docker-compose.yml` file and customize it (e.g., replace `MY_APP` with something else).
+To use dora with [docker-compose][], clone the repository, then add the following snippet to your `docker-compose.yml` file and customize it (e.g., replace `MY_APP` with something else).